-Interpreters for most languages and the hearing impaired are available.
-For information about accessing this service, please contact someone on your care-giving team.
+Interpreters for most languages and Deaf and Hard of Hearing are available.
+For information about accessing these services, please contact someone on your care-giving team.

 During your pre-admission interview, you should have received information concerning your rights to make decisions concerning medical care, your rights to accept or refuse medical or surgical treatment, and your rights to formulate advance directives.
 Advance directives allow you to state your preferences regarding medical treatment and/or name another person to make medical decisions on your behalf if you are unable to express your wishes at a time medical decisions need to be made.

 If you have an existing advance directive, please provide a copy to your care provider for your medical record.
 If you do not have an advance directive and would like to complete one, please notify pastoral care services at extension 8177 (or 717-531-8177 from outside the Medical Center), or your care provider.
 The Medical Center encourages every adult patient to complete an advance directive.